Bachelor of Arts (B.A.) Early Childhood Education

 Our Associate of Applied Sciences (AAS) degree curriculum* with an Early Childhood Education concentration can help put you on one of three (3) pathways to earning credentials for a career in early childhood education through the Gateways to Opportunity program.

+Gateways to Opportunity credentials are recognized by the Illinois Department of Human Services Bureau of Child Care and Development.
+These Credentials are required for varied Circles of Quality in ExceleRate Illinois and can be used as a prerequisite for employment within early learning programs.
+If you are interested in the Circles of Quality, follow this checklist as a working document.
+With the help of your Associates in Early Childhood Education, you can be quickly on the pathway toward a career in early childhood education.
 St. Augustine College is proud to be an entitled institution through Gateways to Opportunity for the ECE Credential, Infant/Toddler Credential, Family Child Care Credential at Levels 2-4, and Director Credential at Level 1.
 We have aligned our early childhood education courses and curriculum with specific credential benchmarks to ensure that when you graduate with this Associate Degree in Early Childhood Education degree, you will go into the job market with a credential that is recognized by the state of Illinois.

 Earning your Gateways Credential, along with getting an ECE degree is a great way to build up an impressive resume.
 Gateway Credentials demonstrate to employers that you have the technical knowledge, interpersonal skills, and real-world experience that they are looking for in a qualified teacher.
 Starting your Gateways Credential application just takes three easy steps: creating an account, creating an application, and requesting all official transcripts to be sent to their email (or physical address).
+Whether you are a traditional or nontraditional student interested in earning a Gateways Credential along with your Associate’s Degree in Early Childhood Education degree or are planning to transfer to a four-year program in this important field, our Department of Early Childhood Education programs have the courses and opportunities to meet your education and career needs.

 Three Pathways to Success